Gleyber Torres Player Props: Yankees vs. Twins

 Gleyber Torres At The Plate

-- Among qualified hitters in MLB action, his batting average ranks 90th, his on-base percentage ranks 30th, and he is 102nd in the league in slugging.
+- Among qualifying batters, he ranks 85th in batting average, while his on-base percentage ranks 28th and he is 105th in slugging.

-- In 22 games played this year, he has homered in two of them.
+- He has hit a long ball in two of 23 games played this season, and in 2.2% of his plate appearances.

-- In 18.2% of his games this season, Torres has picked up at least one RBI.
-In three of those games (13.6%) he recorded more than one RBI.
+- Torres has driven in a run in four games this season (17.4%), including three games with more than one RBI (13.0%).

-- In eight games this year (36.4%), he has scored, including multiple runs twice.
+- In nine games this year (39.1%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.